 The Roaring Fork Motor Trail is just outside of downtown Gatlinburg.
 It’s packed full of historical structures, hiking trails, cascades, waterfalls, and much more!

 A trip to the Sugarlands Visitor Center on the Gatlinburg side of the Great Smoky Mountains National Park or a trip to the Oconaluftee Visitor Center on the North Carolina side is well worth your time.
 You’ll find tons of helpful info, a great shop filled with goodies and free museums that are perfect for learning more about the Smoky Mountains.

 22. Check out the Mingus Mill and John P. Cable Mill

 If you’re taking a trip over to Oconaluftee or into Cades Cove, stop in at the Mingus Mill and John P. Cable Mill.

 Have a bike?
 Bring it along!
 Take a ride along the Cades Cove Loop and soak up your time in the mountains!
 From June 17th until September 30th you can enjoy the 11-mile ride vehicle free every Wednesday.

 Love connecting with the water?
 Take a swim, a relaxing float down the river or ride the rapids.

 25. Enjoy Our Hotel’s Amenities

 Speaking of swimming, take a dip in our outdoor pool that’s complete with a slide and splash pad for the little ones.
 Some downtime here at the hotel is free during your trip.
 Sit around the fire pits with friends and family at night, enjoy the indoor pool and hot tub on any day of the year and make the most of your stay with us.
-We free parking at all times and you’ll receive a free parking pass for downtown Gatlinburg.
+We offer free parking at all times and you’ll receive a free parking pass for downtown Gatlinburg upon request.
 Connect to our free wifi to save on your data and share your experience with loved ones back home.